+A to be comple tad Lastha and Paant

-PAR ΓA - to be comple eted by the applicant
+PART A - to be completed by the applicant

-Full n ame of child
+ame of child

-Date of Birth
+of Birth

-School you are

-applying for Cranbrook Education Campus
+I you are ng for Cranbrook Education Campus

-Pleas w if you believe there is an exceptional social or medical need for your child to attend this
+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 19 or those of their parents.
-20
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.

+me of child f Birth I you are ng for tick the box belov